behaviourlab-analytics/bl-backend-interview/README.md

 Once you've finished, submit the project to `jobs@behaviourlab.com`, `yannis@behaviourlab.com`, `thomas@behaviourlab.com`:

-- Please make this repo private and invite _yp717_ and _shanwun_ to the repository.
+- Please make this repo private and invite _yp717_ and _ThomasJewson_ to the repository.

 ## What are we testing